About Karen Lile and Dance

 As a Teacher

-I have been teaching and training teachers outside the dance community for 30 years.
-As a dance professional, I teach group and private dance lessons.
+I began teaching in 2006.
 To me teaching is an opportunity to share my love of dance and to unlock my student's potential for enjoyment and mastery.
 I believe that every person has the potential to discover the dancer inside of themselves.
 It is my privilege to share the knowledge I have gained with my students and the time passes pleasurably me when I am teaching.

 I am very comfortable in the community of teachers in the Bay Area.
 I often work with other teachers on various projects and have no problem referring my students to teachers who can help them in an area I cannot.
 I also coach students in performance and dramatic skills in a way that does not conflict with their regular studies with another teacher.
 I have always found that if I believe that there is plenty of everything to go around, their always is.
 So, a student need never feel embarrassed to consult me about their desire to work with other teachers.
 I will support my students in whatever goals they desire to achieve, even if it doesn't always mean they will be taking lessons from me.